MasterZydra/ScriLa/doc/Syntax.md

 [Back to top](#syntax)

 ## StrIsBool
-The native function `strIsBool` checks if the given string is a bool so that it could be converted to a string e.g. with `strToBool`.
+The native function `strIsBool` checks if the given string is a boolean so that it could be converted to a string e.g. with `strToBool`.

 **Syntax**
 ```Python